 SOILS: Soil maps for the western part of Boulder County have not been published; Soil Conservation Service agronomists are in the process of doing this at this time.
-From on-the-ground observations, I believe most of the property to be located on Juget very gravelly sandy loam, with the area from the house northward located on Fern Cliff stony sandy loam.
-The following soil descriptions were written by Donald C. Moreland and Ronald E. Moreland in Soil Survey of Boulder County Area, Colorado, published by the Soil Conservation Service in 1975.
+From on-the-ground observations, I believe the soil type to be Juget very gravelly sandy loam.
+The following soil description was written by Donald C. Moreland and Ronald E. Moreland in Soil Survey of Boulder County Area, Colorado, published by the Soil Conservation Service in 1975.